-Here are 10 things to love about British Columbia, and then some.
+Here are 10 reasons to love British Columbia—and then some.

 1. The mountains are huge, really huge